ENate/apin-fs-paper/README.md

      python train_model.py

+To visualize Performance statitics for the Training and Testing data sets for different Algorithms:

+For the heart disease data set:

+     cd ~/apin-fs-paper/apin-fs/reports/h_data/
+     python h_data-results.py

+To visualize performance on the WCDS data set

+     cd /home/nath/apin-fs-paper/apin-fs/reports/wcds_data/
+     python wcds_results.py

-Note: This page is continuously update and the usage of the code is only available to the APIN Journal.
-Any other authorization of the use or duplication must be requested via the email: <nathaniel@aims.ac.za> or <message4nath@gmail.com>.
+Note: This page will be continuously updated and the authorized usage of the code is only available to the APIN Journal.
+For other request, authorization or duplication, please contact the owner via the following email: <nathaniel@aims.ac.za> or <message4nath@gmail.com>.